Marriott Bonvoy's 1-Point Festival Drops: Coachella Was Just the Start

 Stagecoach Corral pit wristbands are a separate SKU with a separate waitlist.
 You can't upgrade day-of.
 For about 45 seconds on February 27, the Bonvoy 1-Point Drop was the cheapest Corral access on earth.

-All Points East — August, London
+All Points East (London, August)

 All Points East is AEG's Victoria Park anchor.
 A 10-day festival in East London, six headline-show days, four days of free midweek activities.
 The 2026 edition has Tyler, the Creator headlining, with Turnstile, Clipse, and a deep electronic and indie bench.